rolandsalvador/officenetwork/README.md

 <h1>Small Office Network (Part 1) - Created From Scratch</h1>

 <h2>Description</h2>
 This repository is the first part of two in my small office network project.
-Part one is creating the network from scratch, and part two is configuring the network to use the many protocols and services required in an office.
+Part one is creating the network from scratch, and <a href="https://github.com/rolandsalvador/officenetwork2">part two</a> is configuring the network to use the many protocols and services required in an office.
 <br />
 <br />
 The network is a two-tier, or collapsed core, design with a PC, laptop, phone, server, wireless LAN controller, and lightweight access point.
 The full topology can be seen below.